 Some wind chimes are not necessarily created to withstand nature's elements.
 If the string or cord holding your wind chime together starts to fray or break, repair or replace it before your wind chime comes completely undone and you lose any tubes, charms or any other parts of your wind chime.

 - If you don't have the supplies or the time to replace the entire string or cord, temporarily patch the frayed or severed section with clear masking or packing tape.
-This repair will not withstand excessive water, sun or snow exposure, but will keep the wind chime together for a few days (depending on the amount and level of sun or water exposure).
+This repair will not withstand excessive water, sun or snow exposure, but will keep the wind chime together for a few days.

 - Replace broken strands with heavy, duty, water resistant string or cord, such as monofilament or one made of nylon material.
 Keep in mind the size and diameter of the original string or cord and the holes in the tubes in which the string or cord has to fit through.
 To replace all the string or cords keeping your wind chime together, gently remove each strand from the suspension ring at the top of the wind chime.
 Be careful not to cut any non-damaged strands.